VA Disability Benefits and Ratings for GERD: What Veterans Should Know

 In order to show a direct service connection for GERD, you will need to gather medical evidence and show severe impairment of health in your medical records.
 If you were diagnosed with GERD while on Active Duty, and if a medical expert provides a favorable opinion that your GERD condition began during and has continued since service, you can obtain service connection on a direct basis.

 Secondary Service Connection

 Service connection can be granted on a secondary basis if a medical expert can provide a favorable opinion that one condition was developed secondarily to a condition that has already been service-connected.
 In this particular case, we mentioned respiratory conditions as being a risk factor for GERD.
 Say, for example, the VA has service-connected you for COPD.
 Over time, you developed GERD due to chronic irritation of the esophagus and due to the effects of the medications that help control your COPD.
 You can file a VA claim for GERD secondary to COPD.
 However, you will need a doctor or health care practitioner’s opinion that your COPD condition caused or aggravated GERD.

 Need Help With Your GERD VA Rating?

 While the VA ratings for GERD may not mimic that of other conditions, that doesn’t mean you can’t obtain veterans benefits for your medical condition.
-The veterans disability law firm Hill & Ponton is available to help former service members obtain disability benefits from the department of veterans affairs.
-Whether you want to discuss the rating schedule, service connection, or medical evidence for an appeal, be sure to call 1-888-373-9436 to speak with our knowledgeable team.
+The veterans disability law firm Hill & Ponton is available to help former service members obtain disability benefits from the Department of Veterans Affairs.
+Whether you want to discuss the schedule of ratings, service connection, or medical evidence for an appeal, be sure to call 1-888-373-9436 to speak with our knowledgeable team.
 You can also click here to request a case evaluation.